postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

 1. Select **APIs** in the sidebar and select an API.
 1. Select **Deployments**.
 1. Select **Deploy API**.
-1. Select the definition source to deploy.
-The definition source can be a branch, API version, or API definition.
+1. Select the source of the definition you want to deploy.
+You can select the current definition or any [published version](/docs/designing-and-developing-your-api/versioning-an-api/api-versions/) of the definition.
 1. (Optional) If you would like to deploy the definition to a stage after exporting, select **Deploy on a stage**.
 Select the AWS stage to deploy the definition to, and enter a brief description.

     > To deploy your definition, your gateway must have at least one route with a configured integration.